ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

     	SshTerminalExample().Run();
     }

-The result is (On the left is PuTTY, and on the right is the Ssh Terminal Example (on Windows)):
+On the left is PuTTY and on the right is Ssh Terminal Example (on Windows):

 ![On the left is PuTTY, and on the right is the Ssh Terminal Example (on Windows)](https://github.com/ismail-yilmaz/upp-components/blob/master/CtrlLib/Images/SSTerminalExample-Screenshot.png)
 ---